Balaram Stack

-Balaram Stack is a professional surfer.
-He was born on September 5, 1991.
+Balaram Stack (born September 5, 1991) is a professional surfer.
 The youngest of three surfing brothers, Stack was born in Sebastian, Florida, where he began riding waves on a boogie board at three.
 His family relocated to Long Island when he was five, settling a half-block from the beach in Point Lookout.

 In 2004, Quiksilver, the surf industry's top brand, discovered Stack at a surfing camp in Montauk and added him to its team.
 In 2009, Stack opted for an independent study course load so that he could travel the world and surf.
 He spent a month on the North Shore of Oahu, surfing the Banzai Pipeline.
 He went to Tahiti with Clay Marzo, considered the sport's most creative aerialist.
 In February, Quiksilver sent him to Australia to train with the surf coach Mick Cain, who used video analysis and mental techniques to improve Stack's contest readiness.
 In April, at the national scholastic East Coast regional championships in Florida, Stack qualified for the finals in four divisions, winning the Air Show and Explorer Juniors divisions.
 Stack earned three perfect 10 scores during the tournament, an unprecedented performance for a surfer from the Northeast.

 Stack won the wildcard and competed in the ASP 2011 Quiksilver Pro New York in September against the world's best.
 His short documentary "Stacked" premiered in Long Beach, NY on August 30, 2012.

 Stack's considered one of the world's top free surfers of his generation.
 Splitting his time between his home in New York and winters on the North Shore of Oahu, Hawaii.
 When in Hawaii, Balaram is often found at the famed Banzai Pipeline break.